realityexpander/jpages/src/main/java/org/elegantobjects/jpages/LibraryApp/README.md

 - Dumb Container objects (`InfoDTO`, `InfoEntity`) are immutable and only used to pass data to/from outside domain to domain `Role` objects.
-- Note: DTOs and Entities are still useful to maintain separation of concerns and to communicate with world outside domain, and allows independent changing and versioning of the domain/DTO/Entity objects.
+- Note: DTOs and Entities are still useful to maintain separation of concerns and to communicate with the world outside domain, and allows independent changing and versioning of the domain/DTO/Entity objects.

 ### Extremely Limit use of `Else` blocks

-  - Code for conditions check first and return early if condition is not met.
+  - Code for conditions checks first and `return`s early if the condition is not met.
-  - Last return is always "happy path" success return (unless for rare exceptional cases.)
+  - A final `return` is always the "happy path" success `return` (unless for rare exceptional cases.)
-  - Only for specific exceptional rare cases use `else` blocks.
+  - Only in rare, exceptional rare cases resort to using `else` blocks.
     - Always ask if it can be written in a way that doesn't use `else`.
+    - Maybe split into two functions?

 ### No `Void` Methods